tlehman/tobilehman.com/content/posts/image-compression-demystified/index.md

 {{<img "img/dtft.png" "Borrowed from @trekhleb's Github repo">}}

 Imagine the red curve is a sound signal, vibrating over time.
 The Fourier transform calculates the blue chart showing the frequencies in the original signal.
-The 3D decomposition of the three perfect sine waves can be constructed by only taking the three high peaks in the frequency chart.
+Those three perfect sine waves floating between those two charts represent the three highest peaks in the blue chart.
+They are the dominant frequencies in the red chart.

-The above chart came from [Oleksii Trekhleb](https://medium.com/@trekhleb/playing-with-discrete-fourier-transform-algorithm-in-javascript-57087c74a520) who has an excellent article explaining it in more detail.
+The above graphic came from [Oleksii Trekhleb](https://medium.com/@trekhleb/playing-with-discrete-fourier-transform-algorithm-in-javascript-57087c74a520) who has an excellent article explaining it in more detail.
 In this deep-dive, I want to focus on image compression, for that, we will need a transform that is related to Fourier, it's called the [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform).